-KN Group was commissioned by Economic Development Queensland (EDQ) to prepare an engineering services report for the proposed Stage 4A of Carseldine Village located at 520 Beams Road, Carseldine.
+KN Group have been commissioned by Economic Development Queensland (EDQ) to prepare an engineering services report for the proposed Stage 4B of Carseldine Village located at 520 Beams Road, Carseldine.

-The proposed Stage 4A development will create a total of 23 new residential allotments (refer to the Appendix A RPS Draft Plan of Subdivision Plan Reference 128180-130).
+The proposed Stage 4B development will create a total of 25 new residential allotments (refer to the Appendix A RPS Plan of Subdivision Plan Reference 128180-142 & 143).

-The following report addresses the proposed development of Stage 4A of the Carseldine Village development only however continuity with the masterplan of the overall development has been considered.
-Future stages will be submitted at a later date in association with future development application.
+The following report addresses the proposed development of Stage 4B of the Carseldine Village development only however continuity with the masterplan of the overall development has been considered.
+Future stages will be submitted at a later date in association with future development applications.

-The proposed development is proposed over part of a lot at 520 Beams Road, Carseldine.
-The site is formally described as part of Lot 1 on SP311781 (referred to as the site from here on in).
+The proposed development sits over a portion of 520 Beams Road, Carseldine, formally described as Lot 7002 on SP311913 (referred to as the site from here on in).
 The site is located within Precinct 1 of the Fitzgibbon Development Scheme (the Development Scheme) which has been ear-marked for development of the Carseldine Village (CV).